 - Remember, while reservations are instantly confirmed, you can always block dates - either in the extranet or on the Pulse app.

-- Your rooms must be properly set up to accept multiple occupancies - from a single person, to a couple, a group or family, and so on - depending of course on your available beds and amenities.
+- Your rooms and/or units must be properly set up to accept multiple occupancies - from a single person, to a couple, a group or family, and so on - depending of course on your available beds and amenities.
 You can change this easily right in your calendar.

 - Depending on occupancy levels, you can also select different rates based on how many people will stay in each room.